Hidden Dangers When Cleaning Teeth with a Toothpick

 5. Decreased gums.

-Not only cause gum damage such as gingivitis, the use of toothpicks can also change the position of the gums that will move down from the real position.
+Not only cause gum damage such as gingivitis, but the use of toothpicks can also change the position of the gums that will move down from the real position.
 If left unchecked, this will cause damage to the root of the tooth which will certainly cause tremendous pain.
-To avoid these things it is better you replace the toothpick with a rinse or toothbrush.
+To avoid these things you should replace the toothpick with a rinse or toothbrush.